MILK MARKETING BOARD

-As the result of a petition from the Department of Agriculture to extend the termination notice period, the Board held a public hearing on July 2, 2018.
-Notice of the hearing was published in the Pennsylvania Bulletin on May 19, 2018.
-The Board also provided notice on May 7, 2018, by means of the Board Bulletin to parties who have requested notice of Board hearings by means of e-mail or first class mail, or both.
+This proposed rulemaking was prompted by a petition from the Honorable John Lawrence, Representative.
+The Board held a public hearing on May 1, 2019.
+Notice of the hearing was published at 49 Pa.B.
+1737 (April 6, 2019).
+The Board also provided notice on March 20, 2019, by means of a Board Bulletin to parties who have requested notice of Board hearings.

 This proposed rulemaking would have little fiscal impact on this Commonwealth, its political subdivisions or the public.

-Under section 5(a) of the Regulatory Review Act (71 P.S. § 745.5(a)), on July 1, 2019, the Board submitted a copy of this proposed rulemaking and a copy of a Regulatory Analysis Form to the Independent Regulatory Review Commission (IRRC) and to the Chairpersons of the House and Senate Committees on Agriculture and Rural Affairs.
+Under section 5(a) of the Regulatory Review Act (71 P.S. § 745.5(a)), on September 10, 2019, the Board submitted a copy of this proposed rulemaking and a copy of the Regulatory Analysis Form to the Independent Regulatory Review Commission (IRRC) and to the Chairpersons of the House and Senate Committees on Agriculture and Rural Affairs.
 A copy of this material is available to the public upon request.

 ROBERT N. BARLEY,

 Fiscal Note: 47-20.
 No fiscal impact; (8) recommends adoption.